Keyword Commercial Intent

 When it comes to commercial intent, all of the millions of keywords out there can be placed into one of four categories:

 These are keywords that people use minutes before making a purchase.
 People searching for Buy Now Keywords sometimes literally have their credit card in their hand.

 Here are words that tend to be part of Buy Now Keywords:

 Real life examples of Buy Now Keywords are “Bluehost discount”, “Buy candles online” and “Custom t-shirts free shipping”.

 As you might expect, these keywords convert like crazy.
 They may not get great search volume, but their sky-high conversion rate makes up for it.

 Product Keywords are searches that focus on a specific product category, brand name, or service.
-People searching for Product Keywords tend to be a bit earlier in the buying cycle than people using Buy Now Keywords.
+People using Product Keywords tend to be earlier in the buying cycle than people that search for Buy Now Keywords.